Toby7658/History-Onics/README.md

 ## Navigation Blocks

 The navigational block is provided for further interaction with the user.
 The user can hover over each image, which will then become grayscale, and upon clicking on the chosen box, the user will be directed to the chosen page.
-Famous aspects of each provence have been used for imagery with bright colours to further attract the user visually.
-This block is responsive with all screens.
-Images are sourced via [Google Images](https://images.google.com/) via: [Connacht Image](https://theplanetd.com/poulnabrone-dolmen-ireland/), [Munster Image](https://www.atlanticwaytouring.com/product/quin-abbey/), [Leinster Image](https://www.meetingselect.com/en/venue/trinity-college-university-of-dublin), [Ulster Image](https://www.posterlounge.com/p/738259.html)
+Famous aspects of each province have been used for imagery with bright colours to further attract the user visually.
+This block is responsive to all screens.Images are sourced via [Google Images](https://images.google.com/) via: [Connacht Image](https://theplanetd.com/poulnabrone-dolmen-ireland/), [Munster Image](https://www.atlanticwaytouring.com/product/quin-abbey/), [Leinster Image](https://www.meetingselect.com/en/venue/trinity-college-university-of-dublin), [Ulster Image](https://www.posterlounge.com/p/738259.html)

  ![Nav Block Menu](./assets/images/documentation/nav-block-menu.jpg)

  [Back to top](<#Table-of-Contents>)

 ## Social Media
-The social media icons can be accessed on all pages and will bring the user to four seperate external sites including [Twitter](https://twitter.com/), [Instagram](https://www.instagram.com/?hl=en), [Facebook](https://www.facebook.com/) and [Youtube](https://www.youtube.com/).
-The setting of these icons have been influenced by the Love Running module as per [Code Institute](https://codeinstitute.net/ie/).
+The social media icons can be accessed on all pages and will bring the user to four separate external sites including [Twitter](https://twitter.com/), [Instagram](https://www.instagram.com/?hl=en), [Facebook](https://www.facebook.com/) and [Youtube](https://www.youtube.com/).
+The setting of these icons has been influenced by the Love Running module as per [Code Institute](https://codeinstitute.net/ie/).
 Icons were accessed by [Font Awesome](https://fontawesome.com/icons).

 ![Social Media Icons](./assets/images/documentation/social-media-icons.jpg)